philzook58/philzook58.github.io/_posts/2024-07-01-egraph2024_talk_done.md

 - The enodes in the egg diagram have eclasses as children, whereas the GRS egraph is actually about terms
 - Red arrows connect things in the same eclass, but they are directed towards the better terms.
 This gives a useful and principled directionality internal to an eclass.

+# EGRAPHS 2024

+Another great year!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/JPA8QwLHNzo?si=73qlWZNhvUF4cVPh&amp;start=1572" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+- The highlight may have been the slotted egraphs talk.
+I think they are really on to something.
+For my money, I just want a solution to alpha equivalence in the egraph, which this may be a functioning version of.
+I have a suspicion that their solution can be cast as ground nominal completion if that's what you're into. <https://pldi24.sigplan.org/details/egraphs-2024-papers/10/Slotted-E-Graphs>
+- The hyperegraphs talk was attacking some things along lines I have been musing about.
+I have not been going category theory, but I think there is an argument that we keep trying to model graphs (usually program graphical IRs) as terms by cutting them up in fairly arbitrary algebraic flavored ways.
+There _is_ an possible indirection for graphs/hypergraphs analogous to that in the egraph.
+If I wanted to cut a little chunk out of the egraph and replace it using a rewrite rule, I can keep both copies if I put a boundary class hyperedge around the region I'm cutting.
+Non overlapping graph/hypergraph rewriting can chare a lot of structure in this way.
+For overlapping structure, you need to expand out / push this boundary enough that you can find your complete pattern.
+Maintaining this mushing around of hypedge eclasses seems annoying.
+Recollecting up shared structure / "canonization" I think can be done greddily and imperfectly via something analgoous to the FM algorithm for greedily improving partitioning.
+I think in their presentation they did not give any clues to how to implement such a thing, so the idea of "baked in structure" seems false without that.
+Maybe mathematically its baked in but that isn't quite enough. <https://en.wikipedia.org/wiki/Fiduccia%E2%80%93Mattheyses_algorithm>  <https://pldi24.sigplan.org/details/egraphs-2024-papers/9/Equivalence-Hypergraphs-E-Graphs-for-Monoidal-Theories>
+- The SpEQ paper is honestly shocking (in an impressive way).
+I would describe it as kind of like instruction selection for big kernels like MKL.
+The use case barely skirted around issues of alpha equivalence in the egraph.
+Rules are intrinsically alpha equivalent so that's fine, but also because they weren't generating new stuff.
+It also reminds me a bit of Jimmy Koppel's code search YOGO <https://www.jameskoppel.com/publication/yogo/>
+- Hardware continutes to be very intriguing.
+A lot of promise there.
+Clock gating.
+Data gaating.
+Transparent latch
+- Test Set reduction.
+Interesting use case
+- The monoidal category talk reminds me a lot of a line of work I was pursuing and actually brought me into egraphs [Rewriting Monoidal Categories in the Browser with Egg](https://www.philipzucker.com/rust-category/)
+- The disequality talk I thought was quite enjoyable and illuminating.
+"Forbid" is a magic word for disequality in egraphs and was considered by Nelson.
+Disequality edges in the graph.
+Things you aren't equal to is kind of a set/lattice like analysis you can tag.
+Maybe it would be nice to just have a pull request into egg putting this feature in there if its as easy to do as the slides suggest? <https://pldi24.sigplan.org/details/egraphs-2024-papers/14/Disequalities-in-E-Graphs-An-Experiment>

+- Refinement in egraphs.
+A possibly a very useful thing if it can be straightended out.
+ALive2.
+Good question from Zach
+- Seems like someone in the UW crew as attacking the hyperreals.
+Fantastic!
+- I'm excited for possible future collaborations with Max B and CF in more serious compiler work.
+Good convos.
+- Z3 inside Z3 for hilbert choice
+- JIT is interesating.
+Linearized control flow but with contexts coming from guards/asserts
+- Cheney List copying
+- Householder <https://www.cs.princeton.edu/~zkincaid/> ?
+What was Zach talking about?
+- Eva compiler for Reals.
+Daisy
+- Bombe game <https://store.steampowered.com/app/2262930/Bombe/>.
+Is prolog like?
+- Hydra

 # My Talk Abstract